What Does It Mean to Experience an Eco-Awakening?

 Awareness is rising - and with it, grief

 For most people, awareness is rising quickly about the need to care for and protect the planet we all live on.
-It's hard to avoid or ignore the fact that we are entering into climate crisis.
-We see first hand that severe weather events — like flooding or drought — are becoming more common around the world.
-The causes of biodiversity loss and the threat of species extinction are more clearly being linked to human activity: the over-exploitation of natural areas, habitat loss, large-scale industrial agriculture, deforestation, and climate change.
+It's hard to avoid or ignore the fact that we are living in a period of climate crisis.
+We see first hand that severe weather events, like flooding or drought, are becoming more common around the world.
+The causes of bio-diversity loss and the threat of species extinction have been clearly linked to human activity: the over-exploitation of natural areas (seen as 'resources' for human living, e.g. fishing, forests), habitat loss, large-scale 'conventional' agriculture, deforestation and climate change.

 Often attributed to Chief Seattle